cym13/pasteme/readme.rst

 Description
 ===========

 A simple pastebin like service implemented in python3 with bottle.
+This is a free software as defined by http://opensource.org/osd.

 The pastes storage backend are simple files.